sabrinahaniff/runway-conflict/README.md

 The large map shows a bird's-eye view of Los Angeles International Airport (KLAX), looking straight down as if from a helicopter.

-**The two horizontal grey bars** are the runways — Runway 24L (top) and Runway 24R (bottom).
+**The two horizontal grey bars** are the runways: Runway 24L (top) and Runway 24R (bottom).
 Each is 3,685 meters long and 61 meters wide.
-The yellow bars at each end mark the **threshold** — the point where aircraft first touch down.
+The yellow bars at each end mark the **threshold**, the point where aircraft first touch down.
 The slightly brighter zone at the left end is the **touchdown zone**, the most critical 900 meters where most landings occur.

 **The triangles** are aircraft.
 They point right because all aircraft are landing from left to right.
 Each shows its callsign (UAL232 = United Airlines 232, AAL456 = American Airlines 456, etc).
 Color shows landing phase:
 - Blue = final approach (still in the air, descending)